 A child’s pacifier and security blanket are known as “transitional objects.”
 They’re transitional in that they provide a bridge between a period of constant comforting attachment to mom and dad and a growing independence in the world.
 They are a means by which a kid teaches himself or herself self-regulation.
 Still, transitional objects cease to be helpful when they foster dependence.
 So at some point, a parent needs to know when to take away the pacifier.

-“It depends on how dependent on it they are to function,” explains pediatrician Dr. Jack Maypole, advisor to The Goddard School and associate professor of Pediatrics at Boston University School of Medicine.
+“It depends on how dependent on it they are to function,” explains pediatrician Dr. Jack Maypole, adviser to the Goddard School and associate professor of pediatrics at Boston University School of Medicine.
 “If it starts to become an insurmountable obstacle to the well-being of the child, there may be a need to strategize with partnering folks at childcare, babysitters, or family members,” Maypole says.
 Because it turns out that consistency is key.
 There’s simply no use in having inconsistent guidelines on pacifier use, security blankets, stuffed animals or other comforts.
 And first and foremost among those guidelines should be to not shame the kid for their behavior.

 “That’s the worst thing you can do,” says Maypole.
 Though he does acknowledge that the frustration around transitional object behavior can be very real.
 “You’re beating them up over something they can’t do anything about.
 It’s just not constructive.”

 How to Take Away a Pacifier, Security Blanket, or Stuffed Animal

 - Make sure to choose a time to start weaning when a child is healthy, has parents available, and isn’t experiencing any big stressors.

 - Ensure that all partners in your child’s wellness, including grandparents, teachers, and babysitters, are on board with the plan.

 - Make sure that the object is available only during the most stressful times in a kid’s life and reward them when they return it.